Skip to main content

 .setMaxDuration(Duration.ofMinutes(5));

-ctx.run(myRunRetryPolicy, () -> writeToOtherSystem());
+ctx.run("my-run", myRunRetryPolicy, () -> writeToOtherSystem());

 } catch (TerminalException e) {